Credit unions could be allowed to push up the cost of loans

 Credit unions want greater flexibility to set their own business models.
 Photograph: Colin Keegan/Collins Dublin.

-Credit unions could shortly be able to hike up the cost of the loans they offer their customers, following recommendations to Government from an advisory group.
+The Minister for Finance Paschal Donohoe is set to press ahead with plans to allow credit unions to hike up the cost of the loans they offer their customers, in spite of opposition from some Government ministers.

 Credit unions are currently limited to charging customers an interest rate of 1 per cent a month on their personal loan, thus ensuring access to loans at a reasonable rate for customers of credit unions.

-However, the Credit Union Advisory Committee (CUAC) has recommended that this should be increased to 2 per cent a month, amid fears that retaining the ceiling at such a low limit reduced competition and could discriminate against high risk borrowers.
+However, the Credit Union Advisory Committee (CUAC) has recommended to Government that this should be increased to 2 per cent a month, amid fears that retaining the ceiling at such a low limit reduces competition and could discriminate against high-risk borrowers.

-The Minister for Finance Paschal Donohoe has committed to amending legislation that would allow an increase in the interest rate cap that applies to the sector before taking the proposal to cabinet for approval.
+As reported by The Irish Times, Mr Donohoe brought the proposal to allow credit unions increase their maximum interest rate limit to Cabinet last week, where some ministers expressed concern.

-Last week, The Irish Times reported that Mr Donohoe had failed to win cabinet support for the proposal, with a number of ministers concerned that this move could pave the way for “aggressive moneylending”, and would be contrary to the ethos of credit unions as community lenders.
+Minister for Social Protection Regina Doherty and Minister for Business Heather Humphreys were said to be anxious about the move, as was Finian McGrath, the Minister of State with responsibility for disability issues.
+Sources suggested there was concern about changes to the traditional ethos of credit unions.

 Mr Donohoe said that if the proposals were realised, the sector would “materially expand the services being provided to credit union members”.